 - 1. No personal HUBs are permitted in the Grizzly House.
-Students residing at the Grizzly Lofts are permitted to have a router in their room.
-Router names are provided at check-in. - 2.
+Students residing at the Grizzly Lofts are permitted to have a router in their room. - 2.
 The downloading of non-academic materials that hinders bandwidth usage for others is prohibited, including memory-intensive audio and video files, etc. - 3.
 Personal servers that provide illegal access to copyrighted materials to others (on campus or off campus) are not permitted. - 4.
 Repeated disregard for adequate virus protection that interferes/infects others will not be tolerated.
 Free virus protection software is provided by the University for student use.
 Students at the lofts will continue to have routers based on the fact it is not the same internet provided by the University.